GalaxySpaceStag/doelores/races/centaur.md

 **Alignment.** Most centaurs are neutral and rarely choose sides when it comes to law and chaos.
 Tribal leaders and warriors might be lawful, while explorers and adventurers might tend toward chaotic.
 **Size.** Centaurs are between 7 and 8 feet tall and weigh around 2,000 pounds.
 Your size is Medium
 **Speed.** Your base walking speed is 40 feet.
 **Equine Build.** Because of your body structure, you cannot easily ride another animal as a steed.
 Rather, you are considered to be mounted without the ability to dismount.
 But you may mount a steed that can support you.
-Additionally, the arms of your upperbody limits you to only wield medium or smaller sized weapons.
 **Hooves.** Your hooves are a natural weapon, which you can use to make unarmed strikes.
 If you hit with it, you deal bludgeoning damage equal to 1d6 + your Strenght modifier, instead of the bludgeoning damage normal for an unarmed strike.
 **Cavalier.** You can serve as a mount for any Medium creature or smaller.
 **Charger.** If you move at least 30 feet immediately before making a melee weapon attack, your attack deals an extra 1d6 damage on a hit.